 Hitachi ID Suite is installed on hardened servers.
 All sensitive data is encrypted in storage and transit.
 Strong authentication and access controls protect business processes.

 Multiple Hitachi ID Suite servers can be installed, using a built-in data replication facility.
 Workload can be distributed using any load-balancing technology (IP, DNS, etc.).
-The end result is a multi-master, distributed architecture that is very easy to setup, as replication is handled at the application layer.
+The end result is a multi-master, active-active, geographically distributed architecture that is very easy to setup, as replication is handled at the application layer.

 Hitachi ID Suite uses a normalized, relational and indexed database back end.
 All access to the database is via stored procedures, which help to minimize communication overhead between the application and database.
 All Hitachi ID Suite code is native code, which provides a 2x to 10x performance advantage as compared to Java or .NET